jannikmi/timezonefinder/README.rst

 I originally wanted to keep this package as lightweight as possible, but actuality is even more important I guess.
 In case size and speed matter more you than actuality, consider checking out older versions of timezonefinder(L).

 NOTE: The timezone polygons also do NOT follow the shorelines any more (as they did with tz_world).
 This makes the results of closest_timezone_at() somewhat meaningless (as with timezonefinderL).

-Current data set in use: `timezone-boundary-builder <https://github.com/evansiroky/timezone-boundary-builder>`__. version: 2017c (Oct 2017, since 2.1.1)
+Current data set in use: precompiled `timezone-boundary-builder <https://github.com/evansiroky/timezone-boundary-builder>`__ release. version: 2017c (Oct 2017, since 2.1.1)

 Also see:
 `GitHub <https://github.com/MrMinimal64/timezonefinder>`__,